flycheck/flycheck/doc/contributor/contributing.rst

 All pull requests are reviewed by a :ref:`maintainer <flycheck-maintainers>`.
 Feel free to mention individual developers (e.g. ``@lunaryorn``) to request a review from a specific person, or ``@flycheck/maintainers`` if you have general questions or if your pull request was waiting for review too long.
+Take a look at our :ref:`flycheck-style-guide` to see what we look for and how we expect code to look like.

 Additionally all pull requests go through automated tests on `Travis CI`_ which check code style, run unit tests, etc.